Peter Quill (Marvel Cinematic Universe): Meeting Ego

 A few months later, Quill and the Guardians are hired by the Sovereign to fight off an alien attacking their valuable batteries, in exchange for Nebula.
 After learning that Rocket stole some of the Sovereign's batteries, which causes their war fleet to attack, they crash land on a planet, where Quill meets his father, Ego, a primordial Celestial who manifests a human avatar that allows him to interact with other races.
 Quill, Gamora, and Drax go with Ego to his planet where they meet his ward Mantis.
 Ego informs Quill that he too possesses his Celestial abilities.
 Quill is initially happy to have found his father and to have family again, however, it is eventually revealed that Ego intends to terraform all other planets into extensions of himself, killing all other life, and had conceived Quill with the intention that his son would provide the extra power necessary to do so.
 After Ego reveals that he killed his mother, Quill turns against him.
 Quill keeps Ego occupied in combat with his newfound Celestial powers until Baby Groot places a bomb on Ego's brain.
 After Ego dies and Quill loses his Celestial powers, he is rescued from the planet's destruction by Yondu, who reveals himself as an adopted father to Quill.
 In space, Yondu gives Quill the last space suit, sacrificing his life to save him.
-The Guardians hold a memorial and give Yondu an honorable funeral, as the Ravagers arrive to pay homage.
+The Guardians hold a memorial and give Yondu an honorable funeral, as the Ravagers arrive to pay respect.
 Quill also replaces his Walkman, which Ego had destroyed, with a Zune.